seetadev/L2-Transport-DAO/README.md

-# L2 Transport Fleet Intel
+# L2 Transport DAO

+Developer tools to manage and enable connected vehicles for efficiency and sustainability, reduce fleet incidents, road accidents using L2 layer and Ethereum, Near Web3 tools.

 Tracking Assets securely, transparently and cost effectively using Web3 eco-system tools